ThatOneCalculator/DiscordRPCMaker/README.md

   - `sudo rm -rf /Library/Developer/CommandLineTools`
   - [Download and install this](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_11.5/Command_Line_Tools_for_Xcode_11.5.dmg) (you will need an Apple ID)
   - `npm r -g rpcmaker`, then `npm i -g node-gyp`, then `npm i -g rpcmaker`.
-- Windows specific (note: this may take a while and will restart your PC.
-Only do this as a last resort.):
+- Windows specific (note: this may take a while and will restart your PC.):
   - `npm r -g rpcmaker`, `npm i -g --production windows-build-tools --vs2015`
-  - After restart, open up cmd again and type `npm i -g rpcmaker`
+  - After restart, open up cmd again and type `npm i -g rpcmaker` **If none of this works, refer to old_instructions.md!!**

 ### I can't see the presence!
 Make sure you are not invisible/offline.
 If you ARE online/idle/dnd...
 - Make sure you don't have another program taking up a presence slot.